Progressive FT Launcher Attribution

 Existing attrsvc callers must continue to work without sending new fields.

-Service-mode POST calls with job_id continue to support splitlog
+Track-only and terminal service-mode POST calls with job_id continue to

-detection and tracking.
-Single-file POST calls from older clients remain
+per-cycle files and register them directly.
+Single-file POST calls from

 The final GET result must remain semantically compatible with the current